zhengxinchang/isopedia/README.md

 ### Purpose:

-search transcripts from input gtf file and return how many samples in the index have evidence.
+Search transcripts from input gtf file and return how many samples in the index have evidence.

 ### Example: